gajananan/integrity-shield-testscenario/02_install-scenarios/01_VERIFICATION_KEY_SETUP.md

  [OC-MANAGED]

- 2. Switch connection to managed cluster and confirm secret is successfully propagated to  ACM Managed Cluster(s)
+ 2. Switch connection to an ACM Managed cluster and confirm a secret with name `keyring-secret` is created.

     [Command]
     ```